qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/basic_analysis.rst

 * Start a new QGIS project.
-* Use the OpenStreetMap data download tool found in the :guilabel:`Vector` -> :guilabel:`OpenStreeMap` menu to download the data for your chosen region.
+* Use the OpenStreetMap data download tool found in the :guilabel:`Vector` -> :guilabel:`OpenStreetMap` menu to download the data for your chosen region.
 * Save the data as :kbd:`osm_data.osm` in your :kbd:`exercise_data` folder.

 * Note that the :guilabel:`osm` format is a type of vector data.
 Add this data as a vector